FrogMerk/COSNotes/Strixhaven/Campaign chapters/A campus kerfuffle.md

 ```

-After stepping away, {INSERTNAME} rushes back to the podium and excitedly informs those in attendance that there will be an Orientation Challenge taking place in the Biblioplex shortly
+After stepping away, {INSERTNAME} rushes back to the podium and excitedly informs those in attendance that there will be a guided tour and Orientation Challenge taking place in [[the Biblioplex]] shortly

-The players can then be introduced to one another as they make their way towards the Biblioplex.
+The players can then be introduced to one another as they make their way towards [[the Biblioplex]].

 # Orientation Challenge
-The Orientation Challenge begins in the Hall of Oracles, within the Biblioplex.
-Read the Biblioplex introduction at this point.
+The Orientation Challenge begins in the Hall of Oracles, within [[the Biblioplex]].
+Read [[the Biblioplex]] introduction at this point.

 When the characters enter the Hall of Oracles to begin orientation, read or paraphrase the following: